sahil161102/gold_price_prediction_julia/README.md

 # Gold Price Prediction

-This package implements a simple machine learning pipeline in Julia to predict gold prices using financial indicators (SPX, USO, SLV, GLD).
+This ia a data analytics pipeline in Julia to predict gold prices using financial indicators (SPX, USO, SLV, GLD).
 It includes functions for dataset handling, data cleaning and preprocessing, train-test splitting, model training, evaluation metrics, and visualization.

 ---